 The construction of the parade was determined in order of the general line of the existing fronts during the war.
 For each combined regiment, military marches were specially chosen, which the personnel really liked.

 The penultimate rehearsal for the Victory Parade was held at the Central Aerodrome, and the general rehearsal took place on Red Square.
 In a short time all the free shelves were adequately prepared.

-On that unforgettable historic morning of 24 June 1945 before 9 hours all the guest stands were filled.
-Ten free regiments of ten fronts stood in formation.
+That unforgettable historical morning June 24, 1945 to 9 o’clock all guest stands were filled.
+In the ranks froze ten free regiments of ten fronts.

 A few minutes before ten o'clock in the morning, the commander of the parade, Marshal of the Soviet Union Konstantin Rokossovsky, went to Red Square on a raven horse.